Fast inverse square root: Worked example

 Reinterpreting this last bit pattern as a floating point number gives the approximation $y=2.61486$, which has an error of about 3.4%.
-After one single iteration of Newton's method, the final result is $y=2.52549$, an error of only 0.17%.
+After one iteration of Newton's method, the final result is $y=2.52549$, an error of only 0.17%.

 Avoiding undefined behavior

 According to the C standard, reinterpreting a floating point value as an integer by casting then dereferencing the pointer to it is not valid (undefined behavior).
-Another way would be to place the floating point value in an anonymous union containing an additional 32-bit unsigned integer member, and accesses to that integer provides a bit level view of the contents of the floating point value.
-However, type punning through a union is also undefined behavior in C++.
+This can be avoided by using alternative type punning techniques such as C's unions or C++20's std::bit_cast.